Skip to main content

 Note that both keys and indexes introduce extra time in creating entities, so be sure to mark your attributes cautiously.

-Key and Index Example
+Key and index example

 entity house {